VirtusLab/git-machete/docs/source/cli/status.rst

     * colors the edges between upstream (parent) and downstream (children) branches:

-      - :red:`red edge` means that the downstream branch tip is not a direct descendant of the upstream branch tip,
+      - :red:`red edge` means *not in sync*.
+The downstream branch is NOT a direct descendant of the upstream branch.

-      - :yellow:`yellow edge` means that the downstream branch tip is a direct descendant of the upstream branch tip, but the :ref:`fork point<fork-point>` of the downstream branch is not equal to the upstream branch tip,
+      - :yellow:`yellow edge` means *in sync but fork point off*.
+The downstream branch is a direct descendant of the upstream branch, but the :ref:`fork point<fork-point>` of the downstream branch is NOT equal to the upstream branch.

-      - :green:`green edge` means that the downstream branch tip is a direct descendant of the upstream branch tip and the fork point of the downstream branch is equal to the upstream branch tip,
+      - :green:`green edge` means *in sync*.
+The downstream branch is a direct descendant of the upstream branch and the fork point of the downstream branch is equal to the upstream branch.

-      - :grey:`grey/dimmed edge` means that the downstream branch has been merged to the upstream branch, detected by commit equivalency (default), or by strict detection of merge commits (if ``--no-detect-squash-merges`` passed).
+      - :grey:`grey/dimmed edge` means *merged*.
+The downstream branch has been merged to the upstream branch, detected by commit equivalency (default), or by strict detection of merge commits (if ``--no-detect-squash-merges`` passed).